arvindsiiingh/achievementsof.life/_users/plxity/index.md

 Interests: ['Coding', 'Video Editing', 'Side Projects']
 ---

+## November 2024
+- Started working at ComposioHQ as senior frontend engineer. 🧑‍💻

+## October 2024
+- Travelled to Kazakthstan 🇰🇿, One of the best trips
+- Resigned from the current job (Ernest)
+- Did Grah Pravesh in my new home 🏠

+## September 2024
+- Got a reservation in naru (is it really an achievement? 🤔)

+## Augut 2024
+- Nothing much to say

 ## July 2024
+- Got my first home 🏠
 - Delivered first conference talk at [ReactNexus 2024](https://reactnexus.com/) about framer-motion 🪄

 ## June 2024
 - No updates :/